-Heat Tracing may also be required to raise the temperature of products or equipment from cold to the required maintain temperature.
+Heat Tracing may also be required to heat raise products or equipment from cold to the required maintain temperature.
 For example :-

-A pipeline is used infrequently to deliver fuel oil from an off-loading berth into a plant area.
+- A pipeline is used infrequently to deliver fuel oil from an off-loading berth into a plant area.
 In such a case, the pipeline and its contents may be raised from the ambient temperature to the fuel oil pumping temperature over a period of, for example, 24 hours prior to the delivery of the fuel oil.